Mikala-Troupe/IAM-Portfolio/Week-01-Entra-User-Lifecycle/README.md

 ## What I Built

-I created a complete system for managing user accounts throughout an employee's entire time at a company—from their first day (onboarding) to when they change jobs internally (transfers) to when they leave (offboarding).
+I created a complete system for managing user accounts throughout an employee's entire time at a company,from their first day (onboarding) to when they change jobs internally (transfers) to when they leave (offboarding).
 Think of it as the lifecycle of a digital identity in a company.

 **The Challenge:** Companies need to give new employees the right access on Day 1, update it when they change roles, and completely remove it when they leave—all while keeping detailed records for compliance.